q-zh/photometric/README.md

 ## Datasets
 decompress all files and put them in data/datasets/

+copy dir diligent_test to data/datasets/DiLiGenT/pmsData_crop/

+generate cycles dataset:
+put cycles_train.m in the dir which have PRPS and PRPS_Diffuse(Spline-Net Dataset) and run cycles_train.m in matlab

 ## Testing
 ### Test SDPS-Net on the DiLiGenT main dataset
 ```shell